Michael Tate: Early life and education

-Tate was born in Sydney in 1945.
+Michael Carter Tate was born in Sydney on 6 July 1945.

 He was educated at St Virgil's College in Hobart, and then studied law at the University of Tasmania, where he resided at St. John Fisher College and graduated with a Bachelor of Laws with First Class Honours in 1968.
 He attributed his achievement to the long hours he spent in libraries, rather than in sporting or social activities, while recovering from a serious road accident in 1963, which hospitalised him in neck-to-knee plaster for five months and required further operations for the next eight years.

+He later gained a Master of Arts in theology from the University of Oxford in 1971.

+Career

+Early career

-He later gained a Master of Arts in Theology from the University of Oxford in 1971.
-He worked as a lecturer in Law at the University of Tasmania Faculty of Law from 1972 to 1978, serving as Dean of the Faculty from 1977 to 1978.
+Tate worked as a lecturer in law at the University of Tasmania Faculty of Law from 1972 to 1978, serving as dean of the faculty from 1977 to 1978.

-He served as Legal Adviser to the Tasmanian Parliamentary Delegation to the Constitutional Conventions from 1973 to 1977, and was a member of the Catholic Commission for Justice and Peace from 1972 to 1978.
+He served as legal adviser to the Tasmanian Parliamentary Delegation to the Constitutional Conventions from 1973 to 1977, and was a member of the Catholic Commission for Justice and Peace from 1972 to 1978.

-Political career
+Politics

 He was elected to the Senate representing Tasmania, at the 1977 election, his term commencing on 1 July 1978.
 He was re-elected in 1983, 1987 and 1993.
 He was President of the Parliamentary Christian Fellowship 1985 to 1988.
 In 1986 he chaired two Senate enquiries into the conduct of his former Labor colleague and now High Court justice Lionel Murphy.
 He concluded that on the civil law standard of proof, the balance of probabilities, Murphy had a case to answer on the charge of perverting the course of justice, but not if the criminal standard, beyond reasonable doubt, was applied.
 He served as Minister for Justice from 1987 to 1993 in the Hawke and Keating governments, in addition to other portfolios.
 He resigned from the Senate on 5 July 1993.

-After leaving politics he was appointed Australian Ambassador to the Netherlands and the Holy See, before retiring to enter the priesthood.
+After leaving politics he was appointed Australian ambassador to the Netherlands and the Holy See, before retiring to enter the priesthood.

-In 1992 and 1996, respectively, Tate was awarded honorary doctorates from the University of Tasmania and Charles Sturt University; and, in the Australia Day Honours of 1996, he was appointed an Officer of the Order of Australia (AO).
-All of these awards honoured the role Tate played as Federal Minister for Justice.